 SCRI was established in 1981 by an amalgamation of the Scottish Horticultural Research Institute (SHRI, founded at Invergowrie, Dundee in 1951) and the Scottish Plant Breeding Station (SPBS, founded at East Craigs, Edinburgh in 1921).
-In 1987, the Institute assumed managerial responsibility for the Biomathematics & Statistics Scotland (BioSS), formerly the Scottish Agricultural Statistics Service.
+In 1987, the Institute assumed managerial responsibility for Biomathematics & Statistics Scotland (BioSS), formerly the Scottish Agricultural Statistics Service.

 SCRI is a major international centre for basic, strategic and applied research on agricultural, horticultural and industrial crops and on the underlying biological processes common to all plants.
-It is the only such Institute in Scotland, and the range of complementary skills assembled at the Institute, from fundamental molecular genetics to glasshouse- and field-trials, with exploitation of the SCRI-based international genetic resources in a region of high phytosanitary conditions is unique within the UK.
+It is the only such institute in Scotland and Northern Britain, and the range of complementary skills assembled at the Institute, from fundamental molecular genetics to glasshouse- and field-trials, with exploitation of the SCRI-based international genetic resources in a region of high phytosanitary conditions, is unique within the UK.

-The science is optimised by a matrix management system comprising (w.e.f.
-1-10-99) four divisions and nine inter-related research units.
+The science is optimised by a matrix management system comprising four divisions and nine interrelated research units.
 Management structures are regularly reviewed to ensure maximum effectiveness of the research at SCRI.

-In the past year the Institute has initiated a major Science Strategy Review.
-The review team will:
+During the past year, the Institute has completed a major Science Strategy Review.
+The review team:

-- Assess the quality, novelty, focus and timeliness of current and projected research objectives and their relevance to SCRI's position within Scottish, UK and International plant science communities. - Examine the management of science within the Institute, including the effectiveness of communication and synergies within and between Units and Departments. - Address the issues raised by the recent Visiting Group and identified in the (1999) SOAEFD Strategy Review. - In the light of the above make recommendations on the future research direction and integration of research activities.
-Wealth creating potential and industrial relevance are considered as high priority.
+- assessed the quality, novelty, focus and timeliness of current and projected research objectives and their relevance to SCRI's position within Scottish, UK and International plant science communities; - examined the management of science within the Institute, including the effectiveness of communication and synergies within and between the various research groupings; - made recommendations on the future research direction and integration of research activities.
+Wealth-creating potential and industrial relevance were considered high-priority targets.

-The review will take account of discussions with staff, senior management, the Governing Body and SERAD.
+The review took into account views of staff, senior management, the Governing Body and SERAD.

-The SCRI research programmes are peer reviewed at many levels.
-Each year the 'core' programme of research comprising a number of projects is assessed by the Research, Education and Advisory Services (REA) Unit of SERAD.
-New projects are appraised by advisers prior to commissioning, progress is monitored annually and ultimately a final report is produced for evaluation.
+The SCRI research programmes are peer-reviewed at many levels.
+Each year, the 'core' programme of research comprising a number of projects is assessed by the Agricultural and Biological Research Group, formerly the Research, Education and Advisory Services Unit of SERAD.
+New projects are appraised by advisers prior to commissioning, progress is monitored annually and, ultimately, a final report is produced for evaluation.